Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 - A user interacts with the chat interface in the web app
 - The web app sends the user's query to the Serverless API via HTTP calls
 - The Serverless API interacts with Azure OpenAI Service to generate a response, using the data from Azure Cosmos DB for MongoDB vCore.
-- If there's a need to reference the original documents, Azure Blob Storage is used to retrieve the PDF documents.
+- If there's a need to reference the documents, Azure Blob Storage is used to retrieve the PDF documents.
 - The generated response is then sent back to the web app and displayed to the user.

 The architecture is based on the RAG (Retrieval-Augmented Generation) architecture.
 This architecture combines the ability to retrieve information from a database with the ability to generate text from a language model.
 You'll learn more about RAG later in the tutorial.